-ARVIND GANESH KUL.
-KARNI; Sir, Mr. Patnaik has stated that the consumption is only 7,000 tonnes.
-In that year it was only 7,000 tonnes because, Sir, the industry works only as an ancillary industry whatever to the industry.
-But big might be the consumption, as Mr. Patnaik has already assured that he is calling a meeting and he will give them the benefit, I am satisfied.
-Now, my second question is whether the Minister is aware that even the State Small Industries Association, not only of Maharashtra but of many other States also, have severely com plained in our Small-Scale Industries.
-Board meeting and the federation's meeting that this pig iron or steel is usually not available without making some arrangement with the Control ler's office at Calcutta etc. Corruption is rampant there in the Steel Ministry itself at Calcutta's level.
-This is number one.
+SHRI ARVIND GANESH KARNI: Sir, Mr. Patnaik has stated that the consumption is only 7,000 tonnes.
+In that year it was only 7,000 because, Sir, the industry works only as an ancillary industry to the big industry.
+But whatever might Ъe the consumption.
+Mr. Patnaik has already assured that he is calling a meeting and he will give them the benefit, I am satisfied.
+Now, my second question is whether the Minister is aware that even the State Small Industries Association, not only of Maharashtra but of many other States also, have severely complained in our Small-Scale Industries.
+Board meeting and the federation's meeting that this pig iron or steel is usually not available without making some arrangement with the Controller's office at Calcutta etc. Corruption is rampant there in the Steel Ministry itself at Calcutta's level. number one.
 Secondly, for allotment of wagons, there is another type of corruption going on.
-So, if Mr. Patnaik really wants to rectify and really wants to come to the rescue of the small-scale industry, he has to see that there must be some foolproof system.
+So, if Mr. Patnaik really wants to rectify really wants to come to the rescue of the small-scale industry, he has to see that there must be some foolproof system.
 I know, corruption cannot be rooted out anywhere because it is a part of politics; it is a part of the game...

-SHRi JAGJIT SINGH ANAND; It is a part of the capitalist system.
+SHRI JAGJIT SINGH ANAND: It is a part of the capitalist system.

-SHRI ARVIND GANESH KULKARNI; No, in Russia also there is corruption.
-Mr. Anand, even in Russian or Polish system or in any other country . . .
+SHRI ARVIND GANESH KUL-KARNI: No, in Russia also there is corruption.
+Mr. Anand, even in Russian or Polish system or in any other country....

-MR. CHAIRMAN; Leave him.
+MR. CHAIRMAN: Leave him.

-SHRI ARVIND GANESH KUL KARNI: Yesterday also Sir, he in terrupted me while I was putting my question \\\\
+SHRI ARVIND GANESH KUL-KARNI: Yesterday also Sir, he interrupted me while I was putting my question....